depot-hep/ml-binp/README.md

 # ml-binp
-Materials for ML course at Budker Institute of Nuclear Physic
+Materials for ML course at Budker Institute of Nuclear Physics